Scouting-Lommel/sl-website-be/documentation/getting-started.md

    npm run build
    ```

+### Production build

+It is not necessary to build for production manually.
+A CI/CD pipeline has been set up for automatic deployment when pushing changes and/or features to the `main` branch.

+For more info, check out the [deployment docs](/documentation/deployment.md).

 ## Development

 ### Trunk based development

-Instead of the traditional git-flow, this project is based on the [trun based development](https://trunkbaseddevelopment.com/) principle.
+Instead of the traditional git-flow, this project is based on the [trunk based development](https://trunkbaseddevelopment.com/) principle.

 > Trunk based development: a source-control branching model, where developers collaborate on code in a single branch called ‘trunk’, resist any pressure to create other long-lived development branches by employing documented techniques.
 They therefore avoid merge hell, do not break the build, and live happily ever after.